Aleksandra11/frontend-nanodegree-mobile-portfolio/README.md

 ### To run the application
 + go to [Pagespeed Insights](https://developers.google.com/speed/pagespeed/insights/)
-+ Insert http://aleksandra11.github.io/frontend-nanodegree-mobile-portfolio/ and click analyze button.
++ Copy and paste this url http://aleksandra11.github.io/frontend-nanodegree-mobile-portfolio/ into pagespeed insights and click analyze button.

 Part 2.
 Optimizations for FPS (pizza.html):
 ----------------------------------------------------------------------------------------------------------